Clifford Group and Unitary Designs under Symmetry: Discussion

-\textit{Discussion}.--- In this Letter, we have generalized the unitary 3-design property of the multiqubit Clifford group into symmetric cases.
-We have rigorously shown that a symmetric Clifford group is symmetric unitary 3-design if and only if the symmetry is given by some Pauli subgroup (Theorem~\ref{thm:main}), and also have provided a way to generate all the elements without redundancy (Theorem~\ref{thm:expression}).
-Furthermore, we have also proven that two physically important class of U(1) and SU(2) symmetries, which cannot be reduced to Pauli subgroups, only yields symmetric unitary 1-design.
-Finally, for numerical validation, we have computed the frame potentials by randomly sampling symmetric unitaries, and confirmed that our findings indeed hold.
+In this paper, we have generalized the unitary 3-design property of the multiqubit Clifford group into symmetric cases.
+We have rigorously shown that a symmetric Clifford group is a symmetric unitary 3-design if and only if the symmetry is given by some Pauli subgroup (Theorem~\ref{thm:main}), and also have provided a way to generate all the elements without redundancy (Theorem~\ref{thm:expression}).
+Furthermore, we have also proven that two physically important class of U(1) and SU(2) symmetries, which cannot be reduced to Pauli subgroups, only yields symmetric unitary 1-designs.
+Finally, for numerical validation, we have computed the frame potentials by randomly sampling symmetric unitaries, and have confirmed that our findings indeed hold.

+We can derive another property of the symmetric Clifford group with respect to locality, from the results about the construction method of the symmetric Clifford operators.
+As we have shown in Theorem~\ref{thm:expression} and after Theorem~\ref{thm:1design}, under the Pauli, U(1), and SU(2) symmetries, all the symmetric Clifford operators can be constructed with $2$-qubit local symmetric Clifford operators.
+It can be seen as a symmetric generalization of the fact that all the Clifford operators can be constructed with $2$-qubit local Clifford operators~\cite{selinger2015generators, bravyi2021hadamard}.
+This stands in contrast to the result in Ref.~\cite{marvian2022restrictions}, which shows that while all the unitary operators can be constructed with local unitary operators, some symmetric unitary operators \textit{cannot} be constructed with local symmetric unitary operators.

 We envision two important future directions.
-First, it is theoretically crucial to reveal the requirement to achieve symmetric unitary design in the approximate sense.
+First, it is theoretically crucial to reveal the requirement to achieve symmetric unitary designs in the approximate sense.
 While it is known for the non-symmetric case that the approximate $t$-designs require only polynomial gate depth with respect to both the qubit count $N$ and order $t$~\cite{brandao2016local, mezher2019efficient}, it is far from trivial whether this is also true for the symmetric case.
 Second, it is practically intriguing to develop a constructive way to generate symmetric Clifford circuits under general symmetry $\mathcal{G}$ that cannot be described by some Pauli subgroup.
 While we provide such an example for both U(1) and SU(2) symmetry, it is important to construct circuits in an automated way for general situations, in particular when one is interested in performing Clifford gate simulation for the purpose of quantum many-body simulation~\cite{ravi2022cafqa}.\\